jmaw001/rshell/README.md

 --------
 ```
 *-R flag can be taken in, but the code itself does not work.
 So in testing, it will do nothing as of
-now
+now.

-*-l works, but breaks when it is combined with other things such as the -a flag or directories.
+*-l works, but breaks when it is combined with other things such as the -a flag or directories.(on the bright side, -a and file directories cooperate!)

+*-l also randomly breaks with an error related to stat because the directory pathing for some files is slightly off.
 ```